HiImKarl/HiImKarl.github.io/_posts/2017-1-29-Learning-AVL-Trees-3.md

 layout: single
 title: "AVL Trees -- 3/4: Allowing Upwards Traversal"
 ---

+In the previous tutorial, we discovered some issues with constructing a method of iteration over the tree, based on how we designed the nodes.
+Now, let's add an additional node property to make things easier.

 # Code location
 To find code for the second half of this tutorial, go to the part2 directory, located in the root directory of the project:
 ```